 This isn’t to mean I hadn’t done any web development work at UT.
 One of the more notable projects was when I designed and developed an Inventory System that used ASP, HTML5, CSS3, and SQL.
 I also helped in several massive projects including McAfee Endpoint encryption deployment to 400+ PCs, the creation of 2 new computer labs, and re-imaging 350+ Lab Computers at the beginning of each semester.
 Needless to say my position at UT was as fun as it was challenging and offered a great learning experience.

-For my current employer, Shopmetrics, I build SSRS reports with an ever growing understanding of SQL as well as help build / maintain company dashboards for many of the Mystery Shop Providers (MSPs) around the world.
-It’s a very demanding, stressful job that leaves me feeling emotionally exhausted at the end of the day.
+After college I found employment at Shopmetrics on February 2013, I built SSRS reports with an ever growing understanding of SQL as well as help build / maintain company dashboards for many of the Mystery Shop Providers (MSPs) around the world.
+It was a very demanding, stressful job that left me feeling emotionally exhausted at the end of the day.
 Trying to keep up with tight schedules and reliable delivery of custom dashboards and reports is at best difficult and at worst a horrendous experience of nearly sleepless nights.
-That is not to say I haven’t personally benefited from working here but if I had to choose between fighting a lion and dealing with an upset MSP I’d choose the lion.
+That is not to say I haven’t personally benefited from having worked there but if I had to choose between fighting a lion and dealing with an upset MSP; I’d choose the lion.